jeffhandley/cmdline/README.md

 This scenario demonstrates a couple additional concepts:

 1. Boolean options, each of which having at least a name and a short name
+2. These boolean options can be bundled
+	- This is supported by default, but it could be configured to be disabled
-2. Name and short name aliases, simply by having arrays of names and shortnames
+3. Name and short name aliases, simply by having arrays of names and shortnames
 	- We'd allow _configuration_ of which name is the primary name (via a property)
 	- But we'd also recognize the _convention_ that the first element in the array is the primary name by default
-3. This program's "command" uses async code, and the top-level statements template still supports this easily
+4. This program's "command" uses async code, and the top-level statements template still supports this easily

 ## Notes